 Hola VPN is available on a variety of different platforms and devices, with an emphasis on browser versions for freemium users.
 Linux support is nowhere to be seen, but they do offer Windows, Android, and iOS apps.

 - Smart TVs

-They note that the Chrome browser extension and Opera browser add-on operate as a standard VPN service, and are not part of the Hola VPN peer-to-peer network.
+They note that the Opera browser add-on operates as a standard VPN service, and is not part of the Hola VPN peer-to-peer network.
 (This means that it uses the traditional methods of a VPN to connect a user to a website, rather than the P2P network employed by the app.)

 Encryption & Security

 It’s worth noting that the freemium version of Hola can only be used to access sites, whereas “for secure browsing and unparalleled security, a Hola Premium subscription is required.”
 The Hola app will helpfully remind you that you’re not protected, so consider yourself warned.

 Hola VPN Premium offers IKEv2/IPsec and PPTP/L2TP protocols, with the former used by default.